winitzki/scall/tutorial/programming_dhall.md

 10
 ```

-Although each Dhall file has only one value, that value may be a record with many fields.
+Although each Dhall module computes only one value, that value may be a record with many fields.
 Record fields may contain values and/or types.
-In that way, we may create Dhall modules that export a number of values and/or types to other modules:
+In that way, we may create Dhall modules that export a number of values and/or types:

 ```dhall
 -- This file is `./SimpleModule.dhall`.